nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 12 - Simple Filters.markdown

 ##

 03. Assume that the file in question is named _foo_.
-Execute the following command-lines:
+Execute the following command lines:

 	(i). `head -n 10 foo | tail -n -6`